-Serialization in Java is the process of converting the state of an object into a byte stream.
-This enables to save the byte stream into a disk or to transfer them over the network.
+Serialization in Java is the process of converting the state of an object into a byte stream; deserialization in java is the opposite process where serialized byte stream would be converted back into the object.

 Serialization and Deserialization

 In the below code we try to serialize and deserialize an object of the class Car.
 We can observe from the output that the price of the car is set to 0 after deserialization since it was marked transient.

 Serial Version UID

 Each serializable class is associated with a version number called serialVersionUID, this is used to check compatibility between the sender and receiver of the serialized object.